udima-university/moodle-mod_jitsi/README.md

 - In Moodle add and authorize your Streaming/Recording Accounts (YouTube accounts)
 - In Moodle enable "Live stream" and select "Moodle Integrated" as "Live Streaming Method"

-At this moment you have set up an EXTERNAL app in "Testing" publishing status and may be in the future you would like to put in production.
-We don't thing it was required because only you are going to see the "Google hasn’t verified this app" announce... but you should read about the limitations when "Testing" status. https://support.google.com/cloud/answer/10311615#publishing-status&zippy=%2Ctesting.
+At this moment you have set up an EXTERNAL app in "Testing" publishing status but you should consider to "Publish App" because in "Testing", authorizations expire in 7 days and recordings will be broken.
+You should read about the limitations when "Testing" status. https://support.google.com/cloud/answer/10311615#publishing-status&zippy=%2Ctesting.

 If your institution has Google Workspace the "User type" in the "OAuth consent screen" can be "INTERNAL".
-None "Test users" are required to be add and no restrictions will apply.
-Probably that's the best way to implement this.
+In this way, none "Test users" are required to be add and tokens will never expire.
+Probably that's the easiest and fastest way to set up this and you don't need to request the "Publish App".

 WARNING: the credentials should never been deleted in the Google console because all the recordings done will be removed in all the YouTube accounts.

-We have recorder a screencast with the how to:
+We have recorded a screencast with the how to:

 https://youtu.be/BFHMsQYDprA

+NOTE: if your EXTERNAL app is in "Testing" and your authorizations expire and administrator with access to the database could set to NULL  `clientaccesstoken` and `tokencreated` columns in `mdl_jitsi_record_account` table in order to enable the button to reauthorice the account.

 ## Token based mode